kasir-barati/python/README.md

 > - The `@app.get` is called "**path operation decorator**".
 > - Learn about `POST-PUT` pattern [here](https://dev.to/kasir-barati/patch-vs-put-2pa3).
 > - Use `async def` even if you're not gonna use `await` syntax since this will enable FastAPI to do some performance optimizations.

+## Environment Variables

+- Variable that lives outside of the Python code, in the operating system.
+- Settings and configurations are what we usually intend to get from env variables.
+- We tend to not store them in our VCS.

+### Any Value Read in Python from an Environment Variable will be a String

+- `uv pip install pydantic-settings`.
+- Is **case-insensitive**, i.e. `APP_NAME` is equal to `app_name`.
+- With `get_settings` helper function you can easily override the env values in your tests.

+### Reading a `.env` File

+- `uv pip install python-dotenv`.
+- This file is called a "dotenv".
+- Note: files ending with `.env` should be gitignored.